 B.S., Civil Engineering, New York University Tandon School of Engineering

-Peggy is a recognized expert in developing customized, innovative solutions for meeting security standards that elegantly balance risk and vulnerability with architectural excellence, functionality, constructability and cost.
+"Peggy's skilled at developing customized, innovative solutions that balance risk and vulnerability with architectural excellence, functionality, constructability and cost."